What Is Cardiomyopathy?

 - Coughing while lying down

-Treatment for cardiomyopathy depends on its type and severity.
+Treatment depends on its type and severity.
 The goal of treatment is to control your symptoms, prevent your condition from getting worse, and reduce your risk for complications.

 Cardiomyopathy may be treated using medications, therapy, and/or surgery.